pythonanywhere/help_pages/articles/WhatAreCPUSeconds.md

 With every PythonAnywhere account, you get a number of CPU-seconds included each day.
-This applies to all code run through our in-browser consoles, and in your scheduled tasks.
+This applies to all code run through our in-browser consoles and in your scheduled tasks.
 It does not currently apply to your web apps.

 A CPU-second is one second of full-power usage on a server-grade CPU.